Immigrate to Malaysia from US

 What is Visa Overstays?

 Foreigners who overstay in Malaysia with an expired visa enter the attention of authorities who make controls of all exits and departures in the country.
 In such a delicate case, a US national needs to solve the visa issue with the Immigration Department of Malaysia.
 Meanwhile, the US citizen cannot leave the country.
 If you find yourself in this difficult situation, we suggest you talk to one of our lawyers in Malaysia and benefit from complete legal advice and representation.
-We can handle all the immigration issues that might arise.
+We can handle all the immigration issues that might arise and help you relocate to Malaysia.

 Is US-Israeli dual citizenship recognized in Malaysia?